 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

 The Rakuten Cash Back Visa card shares a lot in common with other cash-back credit cards, not to mention store cards like the Target REDcard.
-But that doesn’t mean it’s automatically a good — or not so good — fit for your spending needs.
-Read on for a detailed overview of its features, advantages, drawbacks, and overall suitability.
+But that doesn’t mean it’s automatically a good — or not-so-good — fit for your spending needs.

 Get a $10 cash bonus after making your first purchase using your Rakuten Cash Back Visa Credit Card.
 There’s no minimum spend required to earn this bonus.

 Earning Cash Back

 Earn an extra 3% cash back on top of the cash-back rewards you’d normally earn as a Rakuten shopper on all qualifying online purchases made through Rakuten.com, Rakuten Dining purchases, and Rakuten Gift Card Shop purchases, as well as in-store cash-back offers (store purchases) from Rakuten.
 This includes qualifying purchases made using special Rakuten coupons (Rakuten Offers).

 All other eligible purchases earn unlimited 1% cash back, with no caps or restrictions.
 That means 1% cash back on purchases at gas stations, drugstores, grocery stores, and more.

 Redeeming Cash Back

 Rakuten issues cash-back payments on a quarterly basis: May 15, August 15, November 15, and February 15.
 Payments arrive by your choice of postal mail (paper check, which Rakuten calls the “Big Fat Check”) or PayPal.